 The joint master's programme in Turbomachinery Aeromechanical University Training (THRUST) is a cooperation between KTH, Duke University, Aristotle University of Thessaloniki and Université de Liège.
 The programme offers education of high international standard as well as cultural experience from at least two different countries and a double degree from two universities.

-Energy and propulsion are much needed systems in the world for most modern human activities and social development for a sustainable society.
-Turbomachines produce more than 90% of all electricity in the world, drive the majority of aircrafts and are used extensively as compressors, pumps, etc. in many modern applications (e.g. refrigerators, ventilators, etc).
+Energy and propulsion are much-needed systems in the world for most modern human activities and social development for a sustainable society.
+Turbomachines produce more than 90% of all electricity in the world, drive the majority of aircrafts and are used extensively as compressors, pumps, etc. in many modern applications (for example. refrigerators and ventilators).

-The THRUST programme offers the students a worldwide unique education at a high academic level, involving researchers/teachers at three European and one US top universities in the area and prepares the students for a direct industrial engagement.
-Furthermore it paves the way for continued PhD studies in this field.
+The programme offers the students a worldwide unique education at a high academic level, involving researchers/teachers at three European and one US top universities in the area and prepares the students for a direct industrial engagement.
+Furthermore, it paves the way for continued doctoral studies in this field.